 There are family days out that involve being a spectator or sitting down for a ride.
-And then there are family days out with Preseli Venture.
+And then there are family days out with Preseli Venture in Haverfordwest in Pembrokeshire.
 The enthusiastic team at this outdoor adventure specialist have cooked up an adrenaline-packed day for families that's all about getting active, getting wet and getting fully immersed in the natural environment.
 Pick two out of three activities - coasteering, sea kayaking and surfing - then don wet suits and take the plunge to explore the beautiful Pembrokeshire coast.

 What makes the whole day sheer joy is that the instructors take on the responsibility of the tuition, kit and safety, leaving families with the freedom to focus on having fun together.
 All trips set out from Preseli Venture's impressive Eco Lodge (look no further if you're looking for cosy family-friendly accommodation), and if there are any family members who don't fancy the adrenaline hit - or haven't yet reached the minimum age of ten - there's plenty to do nearby: stroll to the beach at Aber Mawr, drive out to Strumble Head lighthouse, cycle country lanes or visit dinky St David's, Britain's smallest city.

 As you approach Eureka!, the only purpose-built children's discovery centre in the UK, the echoes of The Wizard of Oz are unmistakeable.
 You follow the yellow brick road and leave behind Kansas-monochrome Halifax for the vivid colours of Oz.
 Once inside, it's all primary colours.
 The kids are primary, too - Eureka! is designed specifically for children up to the age of 11.